Walsh's anger and frustration over a "bumbling" police investigation of

 book, I think about his family often and they are in my prayers.
 They are

-doing a beautiful job keeping Adam's spirit alive in what they are doing
+doing a beautiful job keeping Adam's spirit alive in what they are doing for

 so many victims and potential victims.
 I love his enthusiasm when they